dhardestylewis/terrain_aggregator/README.md

 export TERRAIN_AGGREGATOR=$(pwd)
 ```

-# Uploading the TNRIS Lidar database
+# Uploading the TNRIS Lidar DEM database

+*A copy of the TNRIS Lidar DEM database is kept on this GitHub repo under [TNRIS-Lidar-Tiles.sql.d](https://github.com/dhardestylewis/terrain_aggregator/tree/main/TNRIS-Lidar-Tiles.sql.d)*

 To connect to the existing TNRIS Lidar PostgreSQL database, use the following commands from the Stampede2 command line:
 ```bash